uchicagotechteam/TechTeam-Chicago-Project/README.md

 ### ionic serve

-you might havr to run if you run into an error trying to serve the app
+you might have to run if you run into an error trying to serve the app

 ### npm rebuild node-sass --force